Edoniah21/Resi-FIT-App/README.md

 Product Backlog User Stories
-- As a service member/student, there should be a website I can visit that will have various tools promoting finacial education.
+- As a service member/student, there should be a website I can visit that will have various sources of financial information and documents.
 - As a service member/student, I want to be able to click on links that lead me to trustworthy and educational financial materials.
 - As an Educator, I want to have access to different strategies a service member/student can use to protect their money in a financial downturn in a simplistic teachable format.
 - As a a service member/student, there should be a tool that will project out my savings to a given point in the future based on my expected contributions and antipated returns